 - May: 65 F (18 C ) high; 45 F (7 C) low

 What to Pack

-The biggest event for Lithuania, which happens in Vilnius in March, is Kaziukas Fair, which fills the old town with vendors from Lithuania and neighboring countries, entertainment, and games.
-This event is ideal for picking up handmade souvenirs, watching traditional dances, listening to folk songs, or trying local food favorites.
-Speak directly with artisans to learn about their craft.
-This fair happens the first weekend in March in celebration of St. Casimir’s Day.
+- Kaziukas Fair: The biggest event in the country happens on March 6-8, 2020, in celebration of St. Casimir’s Day (a patron saint).
+This fair fills the old town in Vilnius—a UNESCO World Heritage Site—with hundreds of arts and craft vendors from Lithuania and neighboring countries, along with entertainment and games.
+This gathering is ideal for picking up handmade souvenirs, watching traditional dances, listening to folk songs, or trying local food favorites.

-St. Patrick’s Day is also a large event in the Uzupis district of Vilnius.
-A green river and an out-of-doors party draw interesting people to this neighborhood on the Saturday closest to April 17.
+- St. Patrick’s Day: Though it is not a national holiday, the Irish spirit comes out at this large event in the Uzupis district of Vilnius which dyes the Vilnia River green and throws an outdoor party, typically on the Saturday closest to March 17.

-Finally, Kino Pavasaris, the annual film festival, takes place at various theaters.
-This two-week celebration of international cinema, films by Lithuanian directors, and a focus on the Baltics and Scandinavia movie culture means that you’ll be able to check out films you might not have the opportunity to see otherwise.
+- Vilnius Film Festival Kino Pavasaris: The 25th annual film festival—the country's biggest—takes place from March 19 through April 2, 2020, at various theaters.
+This two-week celebration of international cinema features films by Lithuanian directors and a focus on the Baltic and Scandinavian movie culture, allowing you to check out films you might not have the opportunity to see otherwise.